bestlibre/hassio-addons/nginx_proxy/README.md

 on how to format the value.

 #### certname (str)
 If not set, only http is proxified.
-If set, the template used for the vhosts force https.
+If set and `keep_http_enabled` is not set to `true`, https is forced.

 The key and certchain must be located in `/ssl/letsencrypt/live/${certname}/privkey.pem` and `/ssl/letsencrypt/live/${certname}/fullchain.pem`.
 A solution to obtain them is to used the [certbot addon](https://github.com/bestlibre/hassio-addons/tree/master/certbot).

 #### ssl_modern (bool)
 If certname is set, you can set this parameter to switch betwwen ssl profils.
 The profile are the ones defined by the [mozilla ssl config generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/).
 Use the [modern one](https://wiki.mozilla.org/Security/Server_Side_TLS#Modern_compatibility) is set to `true`, the [intermediate one](https://wiki.mozilla.org/Security/Server_Side_TLS#Intermediate_compatibility_.28default.29) is set to `false`or not set.

+#### keep_http_enabled (bool)
+If certname is set, this option allows you to keep accepting http connections by setting this to `true`.
+Leaving the option out or setting it to `false` will redirect HTTP requests to the HTTPS equivalent.

 ## Usage exemple
 I proxyfy 4 services, 3 local to the pi, one on another host.
 My configs, for 4 subdomains, with two different certs (one for each physical hosts) are :